DPDK/dpdk/doc/guides/tools/dts.rst

 Configuring DTS
 ~~~~~~~~~~~~~~~

-DTS configuration is split into nodes and executions and build targets within executions,
+DTS configuration is split into nodes and test runs and build targets within test runs,
 and follows a defined schema as described in `Configuration Schema`_.
 By default, DTS will try to use the ``dts/conf.yaml`` :ref:`config file <configuration_schema_example>`,
 which is a template that illustrates what can be configured in DTS.